iphaminh/readme-generator/README.md

     ## Usage

-    navigate to the project directory in your terminal and run node index.js.
+    Navigate to the project directory in your terminal and run node index.js.
 You will be prompted to answer a series of questions about your project.
 Once all questions are answered, a README.md file will be generated in the current directory

     ## Contributing